State Tax Filing Resources

 2. Under Payment Amounts, input the following amounts from the tax notification information sheet:

-3. Print a copy of the deposit for your records.
+3. Print a copy of the deposit confirmation for your records.

 The California EDD requires that wages be reported on a separate Form DE 9C for employees who meet the following criteria: